When I was a kid, my dad told me that the best medicine in the world tastes bitter.

 wash me, and I will be whiter than snow.

-In both physical and spiritual sense, my dad was right.
+In both physical and spiritual senses, my dad was right.

 This time, I am not a kid anymore, and with all the lessons learned in life, I come with courage and submission to always take the “bitterest medicine” that heals best.